PenetratingShot/Atmos/README.md

-# Atmos
+# 🌄 Atmos
-A simple weather app built with Materialize CSS
+A scalable, multi-platform weather app built with Materialize CSS